Dale T. Phillips - Writer

-“This superb collection of beautifully crafted mystery and suspence stories has something for everyone.
-The editors assembled some of the best of the best and included suspence, murder mystery, humor, terror and every other shade of crime story you can imagine.
-This collection is guaranteed to satisfy and tantalize and leave you almost criminally desperate for the next colection in 2016.”
+“This superb collection of beautifully crafted mystery and suspense stories has something for everyone.
+The editors assembled some of the best of the best and included suspense, murder mystery, humor, terror and every other shade of crime story you can imagine.
+This collection is guaranteed to satisfy and tantalize and leave you almost criminally desperate for the next collection in 2016.”

 Insanity Tales Two

 Reality slides into madness in these eleven tales from some of New England’s finest storytellers.
 Feel your heartbeat quicken as your senses drift to dark places: the howls of horror, terrifying visions, a hint of mystery in the air, and the bitter taste of death.
 You may never sleep with the lights off again.
 Six talented storytellers bring us a mix of chilling tales: obsession, premonition, dark psyche, madness, and murder, seasoned by spirits and demons.